mcagov/beacons-service/README.md

 ## Building

-To build the service locally from the CLI, run:
+The service can be built either locally in your IDE of choice or from the command line by running:
-`./gradlew build`
+`./gradlew clean build`

 ## Running

-To run the service locally from the CLI: `./gradlew clean bootRun`
+The service can be run either locally in your IDE of choice or from the command line by running: `./gradlew clean bootRun`

+The PostgreSQL backend can be stood up by running: `docker-compose up postgres`

-You can also use `docker-compose up` to bring up both the service and the postgres database with docker.
+You can also use `docker-compose up` to bring up both the service and the PostgreSQL backend in docker.

 ## Style Guide